Romy London

 • vanilla extract: totally optional for these pancakes, but I find it adds a lovely additional note to the flavour.

-• plain flour: you can use all-purpose flour for this recipe
+• flour: use all-purpose flour for this recipe

 • salt: just a pinch!

-• coconut oil: I usually use deodorised coconut oil to grease my pancake pans for this recipe.
-Deodorised means that the oil does not taste of coconut, but feel free to swap this for another flavour neutral oil, such as rapeseed, or go with extra virgin coconut oil if you like the flavour.
+• coconut oil: I usually use deodorised coconut oil to grease my pancake pans for this recipe, but feel free to swap this for another flavour neutral oil, such as rapeseed, or go with extra virgin coconut oil if you like the flavour.

 How to make Gingerbread Pancakes